AlmtyGlob/AlmtyGlob/README.md

 🔹 Assist with digital marketing campaigns

-🔹 Analyse campaign and website performance
+🔹 Analyse campaign performance and website metrics

 🔹 Collaborate with technical and creative teams